-- Students must have completed most of their concentration courses and take this course in their last semester.
+- Students must have completed most of their major courses and take this course in their last semester.
 Academic Counselor approval is required to register.

 - ENG 101: English Composition 1

 - PSY 410: Research Methods for the Behavioral Sciences

 - SOC 320: Urban Youth in American Society